cfhamlet/os-pywf/README.md

 [Workflow](https://github.com/sogou/workflow) and [PyWorkflow](https://github.com/sogou/pyworkflow)(Python binding of Workflow) are great async frameworks.

-This project is tryig to explore the power of Workflow.
-We provide high level APIs and command line tools for convenient.
+This project is trying to explore the power of the framework and provide command line tools and high level APIs for convenient.

 ## Install